CS102-Classroom-Notes-and-Assignments/quiz-1-practice/ReadMe.md

   # Lesson-3
   1. What is the output of the following operations?
-Write out the numbers in binary, and do the operations, then convert the final result back to decimal.
+Write out the numbers in binary, do the operations, then convert the final result back to decimal.
 Show your work.
   	  - 5 & 4
  	   - 5 | 4
  	   - 5 ^ 4